Morphology of Galaxies in JWST Fields: Initial Distribution and Evolution of Galaxy Morphology: Data and Methods

 \subsection{Multiwavelength Photometry}

 For target selection and SED analysis for high-redshift galaxies, we performed source detection and aperture photometry on HST and JWST images using \textsc{Source Extractor} version 2.25.0\footnote[3]{\url{https://github.com/astromatic/sextractor}} \citep[\textsc{SExtractor};][]{ber96}.
 We employed the combined images of the NIRCam long-wavelength filters (F277W+F356W+F444W) as the reference images for performing forced photometry on both HST and JWST images.
 We utilized a two-mode detection process with `cold' and `hot' modes as applied in \citet{gal13}.
 The cold-mode configurations were adjusted to prevent overdeblending of large and bright sources, whereas the hot-mode configurations were set to detect faint objects close to bright sources. { \bf Table \ref{tab:sep}} lists the input configuration parameters for the cold-mode and hot-mode detections of \textsc{SExtractor}.
 In the case of SMACS0723 cluster, we adjusted the configuration parameters slightly to obtain sharper background estimation due to intense intracluster light.
 Subsequently, we combined the source catalogs from the two-mode photometry, by retaining all sources from the cold mode and supplementing them with hot-mode sources located outside the Kron radii of cold-mode sources \citep{bar12, kar23}.
-From the merged source catalogs, we initially selected galaxy candidates using specific criteria based on colors and sizes as shown in { \textbf{Figure \ref{fig:phots}}}.
+The merged source catalogs include various objects other than galaxies such as cosmic rays, artifacts, or foreground stars.
+Therefore, we initially selected galaxy candidates using specific criteria based on colors and sizes as shown in { \textbf{Figure \ref{fig:phots}}}.
 We applied realistic color ranges ($-1.5<{\rm F200W-F277W}<1.5$ and $-1.5<{\rm F277W-F356W}<1.5$) and $\texttt{FLAGS}\leq4$ to remove artifacts.
-In addition, we rejected point sources with compact half-light radii ($\texttt{FLUX\_RADIUS}\leq0\farcs09$ or $\texttt{FLUX\_RADIUS}\leq-0.008\times(\texttt{MAG\_AUTO}-25)+0\farcs09$) in the reference images.
+These color ranges were chosen to reflect the typical JWST/NIRCam colors of stellar populations within galaxies, and the \texttt{FLAGS} effectively filtered out saturated sources or those close to image edges.
+Furthermore, to minimize contamination from cosmic rays and foreground stars, we rejected point sources with compact half-light radii ($\texttt{FLUX\_RADIUS}\leq0\farcs09$ or $\texttt{FLUX\_RADIUS}\leq-0.008\times(\texttt{MAG\_AUTO}-25)+0\farcs09$) in the reference images.
+The size criterion was visually determined on the size-magnitude diagram, which follows the horizontal sequence of point sources, with a more stringent cut applied for bright objects due to the presence of saturated stars.
 The numbers of all detected sources and initially selected galaxy candidates are listed in the first and second columns of { \textbf{Table \ref{tab:samp}}}.